 We took his advice and swerved against the current and kept digging in until we floated onto the glassy waters around the exit ramp, shielded by the harbour wall.
 A moment earlier a figure had swept past us as we crawled through the water.
-When we peeled our goggles off we saw that it was James - one of the South African/London Swim Trekkers.
+When we peeled our goggles off we saw that it was James - one of the South African Swim Trekkers.
 He grinned at us and raised his arms as he burst from the water.

 "I beat the Wild Swimming Brothers."

 That night we drank with our group and heard stories of encounters with sharks and Pacific Island swim spots and huge events that draw thousands of aquatic attendees.
 A handful of our swimmers had won medals and the Efes was flowing and spirits were high.
 Personally it was one of the best swims I’ve been part of so far.
 It was totally different to our swims in the Arctic Circle (much warmer) and our swim down the River Eden (much shorter).
 The challenge had been to stay calm and find an inward rhythm amidst the 700 other swimmers.
-But that wasn't such a hard task with such beautiful surroundings and far-reaching water clarity and the silent company of all those other swimmers threading through the water.
-Aside from the first few lines the pace had been gentle and unhurried.
+But that wasn't such a hard task with such beautiful surroundings and far-reaching water clarity and the silent company of all those other people of different nationalities, threading through the water.
+Aside from the first few minutes the pace had been gentle and unhurried.
 Some of the older swimmers had even swum breaststroke the whole way.
 We'd had enough time to enjoy the water and film and dive down at times to that dim curve where the temperature dropped.

-All there for the same reason - all enjoying the water with barely a word passed between them.
+All there for the same reason.
+All enjoying the water with barely a word passed between them.